-8.7.
+9.7.
 Security parameters

 Parameter Default value Description stream.security.trustmanager.enforce serverauth false Enforces TLS authentication for the Stream web application stream.secret.manager.keyset.path "/etc/stream.keyset " Relative path (relative to /opt/stream/) to get the keyset file for Stream from stream.event.ttl (no default value) (Optional) Duration after which Stream technical events will be removed from database.
-If not set manually, technical events will never be removed from database throug the TTL mechanism but can still be removed if the events collection is capped in the Mongo database. stream.event.chainsign true Specify whether to chain and sign the Stream events to ensure they haven't been tampered with stream.event.seal.algorithm AlgorithmIdentifie rs.HMAC_SHA512 Algorithm to use to sign the Stream events stream.event.manager.interval "5 seconds" How often will the Event Manager actor check in the database if new a new event appeared to sign it and display it in the "Events" section of Stream stream.account.secret.length 42 Length of random passwords generated when creating a local account or resetting one's password stream.crl.storage.sync.interval "15 minutes" How often to push CRLs into external storages
+If not set manually, technical events will never be removed from database through the TTL mechanism but can still be removed if the events collection is capped in the Mongo database. stream.event.chainsign true Specify whether to chain and sign the Stream events to ensure they haven't been tampered with stream.event.seal.algorithm "HS512" Algorithm to use to sign the Stream events stream.event.manager.interval "5 seconds" How often will the Event Manager actor check in the database if new a new event appeared to sign it and display it in the "Events" section of Stream stream.account.secret.length 42 Length of random passwords generated when creating a local account or resetting one's password stream.crl.storage.sync.interval "15 minutes" How often to push CRLs into external storages stream.event.disable-stacktrace true If the stacktrace must be disabled in the event

-8.8.
+9.8.
 Queue parameters

-Parameter Default value Description stream.queue.default.parallelism 5 Stream's default queue parallelism size (the number of concurrent signature requests that can be processed at once) stream.queue.default.size 100 Number of signature requests that can be queued before starting to discard them stream.crl.queue.size 100 Number of CRL signature requests that can be queued before starting to discard them
+Parameter Default value Description stream.queue.default.parallelism 5 Stream's default queue parallelism size (the number of concurrent signature requests that can be processed at once) stream.queue.default.size 100 Number of signature requests that can be queued before starting to discard them

+Parameter Default value Description stream.crl.queue.size 100 Number of CRL signature requests that can be queued before starting to discard them